whprocter/RPr-Malcomb-2014/data/metadata/dhs-metadata.md

 ## DHS Data Access Instructions

-Note: these instructions are for current course students only, whose email addresses have been shared with the DHS Survey program.
-The instructions will be removed once all the current students have gained access.
+Note: These instructions were developed for students in a course at Middlebury.
+There is no guarantee that the DHS program will continue to approve projects for replication of this study in the future.

 1. Go to [https://dhsprogram.com/Data/](https://dhsprogram.com/Data/)
 1. Create an account with your college e-mail address